Bouncing universe in Gauss-Bonnet gravity: Dynamical status of bouncing evolution

 The EoS parameter $ (\omega) $ plays an important role in describing bouncing cosmology.
 In our model, the EoS parameter $ \omega $ can be calculated as

 where

-In this model, one can see that this model crosses the Quintom line $ \omega=-1 $ in the neighbourhood of bouncing point $ t \simeq 17.4 $, which is a very strong criterion for a successful bouncing dark energy model \cite{Zha}.
-After crossing the Quintom line $ \omega=-1 $, the universe will either tend to the big rip singularity ($ \omega<-1 $ which shows the Phantom dark energy) or enter into the hot Big Bang era (EoS parameter crosses $ \omega=-1 $ line) \cite {Tao, Cal}.
-It has also been seen that our model is consistent with $ \Lambda $CDM in very late times.
+In this model, one can see that the EoS parameter crosses the quintom line $ \omega=-1 $ in the neighbourhood of bouncing point $ t\approx 0 $, which is a very strong criterion for a successful bouncing model \cite{Cai:2008ed}.
+After crossing the Quintom line $ \omega=-1 $, it has also been seen that the EoS parameter tends to the Quintom line in late times.